 9. Stringent punishment for violation of helmet and seat-belt laws

-I appeal to you to accord high priority to this issue and introduce a robust road safety legislation in the Parliament at the earliest.
+I appeal to you to accord high priority to this issue and ensure the passage of the Motor Vehicles (Amendment) Bill 2016 in the Parliament at the earliest.

 Click the above text and copy it by Right-click->Copy (or Ctrl+C)